jolanglinais/outreach/blog/agile-improv.md

 Many of the skills valued by both improv and Agile come into play during the brainstorming process.
 A brainstorming session among colleagues requires a back-and-forth exchange of ideas and feedback.
 Programming is only possible when engineers are open to hearing new ideas—coding cannot progress if proposals are always struck down.

-Saying yes to an idea does not necessarily mean endorsing it as a great idea; it only means accepting the idea as valid and following it to see where it may lead.
+Saying yes to an idea does not necessarily mean endorsing it as a _great_ idea; it only means accepting the idea as valid and following it to see where it may lead.
+No idea is great in and of itself—rather, a collection or evolution of ideas and the changes that result from them can lead to something great.
 Great results can emerge even from poor suggestions.
 Even if suggestions don’t end up working out, making a habit of exploring them encourages collaborative sharing of ideas.

 ### 3. Advance the scene